 Another difference from the older universal analytics system is that this new version interprets any interaction as an event.
 Any interaction with a webpage can be turned into useful website customer analytics with a tweak to what you’re measuring.
 These can derive far better actionable insights from the system by measuring total events vs unique events, depending on the user’s needs.

-Aside from the hit types tracked by Google analytics, new changes have also removed the monthly hit limits.
+Aside from the hit types tracked by Google Analytics, new changes have also removed the monthly hit limits.
 With the old system, there was a limit of 10 million hits on the free version.
-By removing this, Google has opened up the field for all of their free users.
+By removing this, Google has opened up the field for all of its free users.

 GA4 Affiliate Sales & Engagement Metrics